kritikanpatil68/Forecasting-Final-Project/README.md

 - scikit-learn

 ## Files in This Repository
-- `forecasting_final_project.ipynb` – complete notebook with code, analysis, and interpretation
+- `Final_Project.ipynb` – complete notebook with code, analysis, and interpretation
-- `forecasting_final_project.html` – shareable project output
+- `Final_Project.html` – shareable project output
 - `data/` – dataset used for the analysis
 - `images/` – selected visuals from the project